tennessee-garage/dance-floor/floor/README.md

 ## Running the code

 Don't have a light up dance floor?
 No problem!
-You can see a visualization of the dance floor by running the `gl_server` provided by OpenPixelControl.
+You can see a visualization of the dance floor by running devserver.

 1. Start the devserver:
 ```bash